nroope/PQuant/docs/source/getting_started.md

 ## Model definition & training

 To compress a model with PQuantML, all layers must be replaced with their PQuantML equivalents.
-For example, replace `Dense` by `PQDense`, `ReLU` by `PQActivation`, etc...
+For example, replace `Dense` by `PQDense`, `ReLU` by `PQActivation`, etc.

 Model compression behaviour such as pruning strength, quantization bit-widths, training parameters, etc. is controlled through the configuration object, which is a Pydantic model.